Great Books Guide 2018: for 4 to 5 year olds

 Publisher: Lincoln Children’s Books

-Hot Dog is having a lovely snooze on a comfy bread roll when he suddenly realises he’s about to become...
-LUNCH!
-A quirky tale that's likely to induce fits of giggling in young readers.
+Hot Dog is having a lovely snooze on a comfy bread roll when he sees a bottle of ketchup approaching and realises he’s about to become… LUNCH!
+A quirky tale told in a delightful conversational style, which is full of humour and mild jeopardy.

 Author: Ed Vere